austinmaddison/HiGHS/README.md

 # HiGHS Multi-Platform Libs

-This repository contains a patched version of HiGHS optimized for use with Dart and Flutter via FFI.
+This repository contains a patched version of HiGHS optimized for use in FFI.

 ## About